arcus/education_modules/r_summary_stats/r_summary_stats.md

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

-We won't get into the mathematical defintions of each of these statistics here, but if you'd like a refresher, check out these excellent Khan academy videos:
+We won't get into the mathematical definitions of each of these statistics here, but if you'd like a refresher, check out these excellent Khan academy videos:

 - [Statistics Intro: Mean, Median, and Mode](https://www.khanacademy.org/math/engageny-alg-1/alg1-2/alg1-2a-center/v/statistics-intro-mean-median-and-mode)
 - [Measures of Spread: Range, Variance, and Standard Deviation](https://www.khanacademy.org/math/statistics-probability/summarizing-quantitative-data/variance-standard-deviation-population/v/range-variance-and-standard-deviation-as-measures-of-dispersion)